 The Written Component

 The written preliminary examination for candidates in CRES will be four hours in duration and will require candidates to respond to two questions from four areas.
 The exam committee will compose the questions that constitute students’ written examination.
 These questions will deal with issues central to the four topic areas and may require students to look at material from a new perspective, to refocus their concerns, or to re-examine their assumptions.
+Students may bring their final reading list with them to the exam.

 The goal is for candidates to demonstrate their ability to write with a seasoned, mature understanding of the topic, demonstrating both a conceptual grasp of the topic and the ability to identify and refer to relevant sources.